System Design Space

 Target: < 24 hours

-Reflects whether dependency hygiene and patch windows work in practice.
+Shows whether dependency governance, CVE triage, and patching cycles work in practice.

 Validation